arcofdescent/react-starter/README.md

 If you want to run this app:
   * Download this repo (or clone it)
   * cd into it
-  * npm install (assumin you already have node installed)
+  * npm install (assuming you already have node installed)
   * npm run test (a very simple test)
   * npm run start
   * In your browser - http://localhost:8080